 Gardening can fill a void for many seniors and even become a regular hobby.
 During the peak gardening seasons, there is plenty to keep your loved one engaged.
 In the winter, he or she can stay occupied by reading gardening books and seed catalogs, preparing for next spring, and growing an indoor herb garden.
 If your loved one needs help with gardening tasks throughout the year, consider hiring a North Coast hourly caregiver.

 There are many other activities that can provide similar benefits for your loved one.
 To learn about other strategies for boosting senior health, reach out to Home Care Assistance.
 Our caregivers are expertly trained to help ageing adults accomplish a wide variety of important tasks.
-For more information on elder care North Coast families trust, call one of our knowledgeable Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a free in-home consultation.
+For more information on elder care North Coast families trust, call one of our knowledgeable Care Managers at (02) 6646 3527 to schedule a free in-home consultation.